Anmol-Kumar01/master-python/README.md

 # Basic to Advanced Python Course

 Welcome to the **Basic to Advanced Python Course**!
 This comprehensive course is designed to take you from a beginner to an advanced level in Python programming, covering all concepts up to Object-Oriented Programming (OOP).
-Whether you're new to programming or looking to enhance your skills, this course has everything you need to become proficient in Python.
+Whether you're new to programming or looking to enhance your skills, this course has everything you need to become proficient in Python

 ### Course Overview
 ### Module 1: Introduction to Python